EarthBound: Gameplay

 Currency is indirectly received from battles.
-Each time the party wins a battle, Ness' father, who can also save the game's progress, deposits money in an account that can be withdrawn at ATMs.
+Each time the party wins a battle, Ness's father, who can also save the game's progress, deposits money in an account that can be withdrawn at ATMs.
 In towns, players can buy weapons, armor, and items from stores.
 Weapons and armor can be equipped to increase character strength and defense, respectively.
 Items can be used for a number of purposes, such as healing.
 Towns also contain useful facilities such as hospitals where players can be healed for a fee.